 1. Dimensional Accuracy

-CNC machines offer a High speed of production.
+CNC machines offer high production speeds.
 Since it follows the instructions from the computer, less time will take to machine.
 With fewer operators, CNC machining operations can be done in a very short period.
-If your project needs mass production of parts, CNC machining will be the ideal approach to produce the part in a very short time.
-One setting and instruction will work for all the part and creates thousands of identical items.
+If your project needs mass production of parts, CNC machining will be the ideal approach to produce the amount quickly.
+One setting and instruction will work for all aspects and create thousands of identical items.

 3. Can work with a wide range of materials.